permguard/playground-client/README.md

-# Permguard AuthZ Client Playground
+# Permguard AuthZClient Playground

-A sandbox environment for exploring and testing the Permguard AuthZ Client.
+A sandbox environment for exploring and testing the Permguard AuthZClient.